5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 	- Audio Input Nodes
 	- Number of connections from/to a Node/Mixer/Selector/Switch

-All the aspects regarding the audio routing capabilities of the Codec are represented in the .svg schematics we created previouls.
+All the aspects regarding the audio routing capabilities of the Codec are represented in the .svg schematics we created previously.
 So let's have a look at it next.

 ### Analyzing the Schematic
 Shown below is `codec_dump.txt_dec.txt.evg`, a visual representation of the data inside the codec dump for the **Realtek ALC269VC** used in my Laptop.
 It shows the complete routing capabilities of the Audio Codec: